MagicniJohnson/posudjenice/README.md

 The author is *[Mihael Radeljić](https://github.com/MagicniJohnson)*.

 # Dataset information
-An datapoint consists of a word, its definition in both croatian and language of origin, the language of origin, part of speech and grammatical gender (if the word is a noun).
+An datapoint consists of a loanword in Croatian and its language of origin, its definition in both croatian and language of origin, the language of origin, type of loanword, part of speech and grammatical gender (if the word is a noun).
 # Additional information
 Supplemental information on some words can be found on *[HJP](https://hjp.znanje.hr/index.php?show=main)*.
+More information on the type of Croatian loadwords can be found here *[link](https://hr.wikipedia.org/wiki/Posu%C4%91enice)*.

 # Licence information
  Posuđenice u hrvatskom jeziku by Mihael Radeljić is marked with CC0 1.0.